“[PTUA] have consistently led this debate over the need to improve public transport infrastructure”

 Increased weekend frequencies – Throughout the 1990s the PTUA succeeded in lobbying for significantly improved rail and tram services on Sundays, which occurred in July 1999, in most cases doubling service frequencies.

 The Boronia interchange — PTUA campaigning in Boronia saved the suburb from being split in two by a lowered Dorset Road.
 Although the design commissioned by the PTUA was not the one finally used, the new bus/train interchange and lowered rail line is a great improvement.
-The original plan could be used as a model for other locations such as St Albans or Springvale.

 Increased services on SmartBus routes — Without the PTUA, the Smartbuses along Blackburn and Springvale Roads would have consisted of just new electronic signs.
 PTUA lobbying ensured that the upgrade included increases to services too.
 The PTUA is continuing to lobby for more SmartBus routes.